 Spring means Mother’s Day, bridal showers, baby showers, weddings, and brunches.
-When working on my April editorial calendar, I wanted to publish a dessert fit for all of these April and May occasions.
+When working on my April editorial calendar, I wanted to publish a dessert fit for all of these April and May occasions that would stand out in a multitude of fabulous spring dessert recipes.
 Additionally, one of my goals this month is practicing a new cupcake decorating technique.
-The pieces all fell into place and before I knew it, a cupcake bouquet had bloomed. 🙂
+The pieces all fell into place and before I knew it, a cupcake bouquet had bloomed.

 Completely new to piping tips?
-Here is my basic guide to piping tips with a video.
+Here is my how to use piping tips post with a video.

 The main focus today = buttercream hydrangeas and buttercream roses.